برجاء الإنتظار ...

 Contamination

-(a) In the event of contact with the skin or eyes, the affected area should be washed with copious amounts of water or normal saline.
+(a) Precautions should be taken to avoid the drug accidentally coming into contact with the eyes.
+If accidental contamination occurs, severe irritation (or if the drug was delivered under pressure, even corneal ulceration) may result.
+In the event of contact with the skin or eyes, the affected area should be washed with copious amounts of water or normal saline thoroughly and immediately.
 A bland cream may be used to treat the transient stinging of skin.
 Medical advice should be sought if the eyes are affected.

 (b) In the event of spillage, operators should put on gloves and mop the spilled material with a sponge kept in the area for that purpose.
 Rinse the area twice with water.
 Put all solutions and sponges into a plastic bag and then seal it.